camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/index.md

 The deployment guide covers the following topics:

-- [Local installation](local/install.md) - contains instructions and a quick start guide to install Zeebe locally
+- [Local installation](local/install.md) - Contains instructions and a quick start guide to install Zeebe locally.
-- [Docker container](docker/install.md) - covers running Zeebe in a Docker environment
+- [Docker container](docker/install.md) - Covers running Zeebe in a Docker environment.
-- [Kubernetes deployment](kubernetes/index.md) - gives information on running Zeebe in a Kubernetes environment
+- [Kubernetes deployment](kubernetes/index.md) - Gives information on running Zeebe in a Kubernetes environment.
-- [Getting started guide](getting-started/index.md) - shows you how to work with Zeebe.
+- [Getting started guide](getting-started/index.md) - Shows you how to work with Zeebe.
-- [Configuration](configuration/configuration.md) - explains the configuration options.
+- [Configuration](configuration/configuration.md) - Explains the configuration options.
 These configuration options apply to both environments, but not to Camunda Cloud.
-In Camunda Cloud the configuration is provided for you.
+In Camunda Cloud, the configuration is provided for you.
-- [Security](security/security.md) - discusses the security aspects of running Zeebe and how to use them
+- [Security](security/security.md) - Discusses the security aspects of running Zeebe and how to use them.
-- [Operation](operations/index.md) - outlines topics that become relevant when you want to operate Zeebe in production
+- [Operation](operations/index.md) - Outlines topics that become relevant when you want to operate Zeebe in production.